cryslebron/HTML-CSS-101-Knowledge-Check/README.md

 # HTML CSS 101 | Knowledge Check
 Recreate the image in this repository using HTML and CSS in 15 minutes.

-Create a Box using CSS and insert content insite box using HTML and CSS
+Created a container using CSS and inserted content insite container using HTML and CSS